Credit @m_squazzo on Instagram

 Day Trip: Explore the Mansions of the Gold Coast (Long Island)

 Travel back to a bygone era along Long Island’s North Shore by visiting the Gold Coast and taking a look into the elegant and opulent lifestyles of the elite.
 Owned by past presidents, artists and aristocracy, many of these homes once hosted royalty, heads of state and stars such as Charlie Chaplin.
 Often the backdrop for Hollywood productions, the Gold Coast mansions also served as inspiration for F. Scott Fitzgerald’s “The Great Gatsby.”
 Many Gold Coast mansions, including the castles at Sands Point Preserve, the Vanderbilt Museum, and the Frick Estate at the Nassau County Museum of Art, are open to the public for tours.
 Peruse the great rooms that once played host to foreign diplomats, Hollywood royalty and socialites.
 All estates have limited space and ask that you reserve your visit in advance.
-Stay at the Glen Cove Mansion & Conference Center.
-Built on a 55-acre estate dating from 1910, this grand Georgian mansion turned hotel features a full range of amenities, including a spa, indoor pool & hot tub, fitness center, and staff will call ahead to arrange a tee time for you at the Glen Cove Golf Club.
+Stay at Oheka Castle.
+Built in 1919, the castle is a member of Historic Hotels of America and features 32 uniquely designed guestrooms as well as a full range of amenities, including a fitness center, in-room massages, and complimentary continental breakfast.

 Overnight: Treat Yourself to a Luxurious Stay in Lake Placid (Adirondacks)